Gauge Symmetries, Contact Reduction, and Singular Field Theories: Introduction

 \section{Introduction}

-Singular field theories are often amongst the most interesting class of models encountered in the description of natural phenomena \cite{o2020dawning,srednicki2007quantum,jona1964relativistic}.
-Indeed, the most precisely tested mathematical theory to date, the Standard Model of Particle Physics, is a chiral quantum field theory, gauged under local transformations of the group $SU(3)_C\times SU(2)_L\times U(1)_Y$ \cite{peskin2018introduction,gaillard1999standard,griffiths2020introduction}.
-Further, it is conjectured that any UV-complete theory of quantum gravity may possess no global symmetries, and that all symmetries must therefore be either spontaneously broken, or gauged \cite{palti2019swampland,raveri2019swampland,harlow2019symmetriesquantumfieldtheory}.
-It is thus clear that singular theories are of central importance to the advancement of modern theoretical physics.\\
+Singular field theories are often amongst the most interesting class of models encountered in the description of natural phenomena.
+Indeed, the most precisely tested mathematical theory to date, the Standard Model of Particle Physics, is a chiral quantum field theory, gauged under local transformations of the group $SU(3)_C\times SU(2)_L\times U(1)_Y$ \cite{peskin2018introduction}.
+Further, it is conjectured that in any UV-complete theory of quantum gravity, all symmetries must be either spontaneously broken, or gauged \cite{palti2019swampland}.
+It is thus clear that singular theories are of central importance to modern theoretical physics.
+In the present context, we take the word `singular' to refer to any theory whose Hamiltonian (or Lagrangian) description must, in some way, be constrained due to the presence of degeneracies.\\

-Any attempt to rigorously develop a quantum theory requires a firm understanding of the underlying classical formalism.
-In this article, we present a framework in which singular theories that possess scaling symmetries may be reduced to a lower-dimensional, dynamically-equivalent description, that is frictional in nature \cite{sloan2021scale}.
-For theories of particles, we utilise the pre-symplectic geometrical constraint algorithm developed in \cite{Nester1,Nester2,Nester3}.
-This is presented in section (\ref{Subsec:PresymplecticHamiltonianAlgorithm}), following a review of elementary pre-symplectic geometry in section (\ref{Sec:GeometricPreliminaries}).\\

-Having introduced this preliminary contextual framework, we provide an overview of contact and pre-contact geometry, and how this is used to describe the dynamical evolution of non-conservative systems.
-Section (\ref{Sec:PreContactConstraintAlgorithm}) is then dedicated to the constraint algorithm for pre-contact Hamiltonian systems, which closely mirrors our presentation of the pre-symplectic constraint procedure.\\
+It is often found that classical theories described within the Lagrangian or Hamiltonian framework are dependent upon a degree of freedom which is entirely inconsequential for the deduction of the dynamical evolution of the system's observables.
+In slightly more mathematical parlance, one may frequently identify a degree of freedom within the mathematical description of a system, without which the dynamical algebra of observables continues to close.
+It is trivially true that changes in a variable that may be excised from a dynamical algebra without affecting its closedness cannot be deduced from measurements of the remaining elements of the algebra.
+It follows, therefore, that there exists a description, entirely consistent with the dynamics of the elements of the algebra to which we have ontological access, which makes no reference to this degree of freedom.\\